hmchen47/DataScience/ML/MLNN-Hinton/02-Perceprtons.md

 + Why the learning procedure works
   + consider the squared distance $d_a^2 + d_b^2$ btw any feasible weight vector and the current weight vector
   + Hopeful claim: every time the perceptron makes a mistake, then learning algorithm moves the current weight closer to all feasible weight vectors
-  + "generously feasible" weight vectors
+    + Problem: weight vector not closer to this feasible vector (the left figure)
-    + lie within the feasible region by a margin at least as great as the length of the input vector that defines each constraint plane
+  + Solution: consider "generously feasible" weight vectors that lie within the feasible region by a margin at least as great as the length of the input vector that defines each constraint plane (the right figure)
-    + every time the perceptron makes a mistake, the squared distance to all of these generously feasible weight vectors is always decreased by at least the squared length of the outdate vector
+  + Claim: every time the perceptron makes a mistake, the squared distance to all of these generously feasible weight vectors is always decreased by at least the squared length of the outdate vector

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="url" ismap target="_blank">